sitegeist/Sitegeist.LostInTranslation/README.md

 # Sitegeist.LostInTranslation

-## Automatic Translations for Neos via DeeplApi
+## Automatic Translations for Neos via DeepLApi

-Documents and Contents are translated automatically once editors choose to "create and copy" a version in another language.
+Documents and contents are translated automatically once editors choose to "create and copy" a version in another language.
-The included DeeplService can be used for other purposes aswell.
+The included DeeplService can be used for other purposes as well.

 The development was a collaboration of Sitegeist and Code Q.

 ### Authors & Sponsors

-* Martin Ficzel - ficzel@sitegeist.de
+* Martin Ficzel - <ficzel@sitegeist.de>
-* Felix Gradinaru - fg@codeq.at
+* Felix Gradinaru - <fg@codeq.at>

-*The development and the public-releases of this package is generously sponsored by our employers http://www.sitegeist.de and http://www.codeq.at.*
+*The development and the public-releases of this package is generously sponsored by our employers <http://www.sitegeist.de> and <http://www.codeq.at>.*

 ## Installation

-Sitegeist.LostInTranslation is available via packagist.
+Sitegeist.LostInTranslation is available via Packagist.
 Run `composer require sitegeist/lostintranslation`.

 We use semantic-versioning so every breaking change will increase the major-version number.